swiftlang/swift-java/Sources/SwiftJavaDocumentation/Documentation.docc/SupportedFeatures.md

 | `Float`    | `float`                                                |
 | `Double`   | `double`                                               |

-> Note: The `wrap-guava` mode is currently only available in FFM mode of jextract.
+> Note: The `wrapGuava` mode is currently only available in FFM mode of jextract.

 ### Enums